Weight-Lifting-Journal-bw-7/user-interface/README.md

 ###### This project uses LESS!

+Follow this to learn how to install [Less](http://lesscss.org/usage/).

-Inside the index.less file is the imports to the individual LESS/CSS files in the following order
+Inside the index.less file are the imports to the individual LESS/CSS files in the following order

 ```
 //VARIABLES & MIXINS